 Practice times vary from team to team.
 Practice days and times are set by each coach.
 Generally, practices begin at either 5pm or 6pm and they normally last one hour.
-Under 8 teams and High School teams normally practice once a week and all other teams practice twice a week.
-The U4 and U5 age groups do not practice during the week.
-They practice prior to their Saturday game.
+U4 and U5 divisions do not have weekday practices.
+All other age divisions practice one time a week.
+The U5's have a short practice prior to their weekend game.

 Why does it take so long to find out where we can practice?

 The county officials have the authority to assign our practice fields.
-Once we are notified by the county as to the fields that are available, the coaches may select their sites.
-Unfortunately there are numerous recreational leagues that are all trying to find practice sites, and it becomes a difficult and time-consuming task for the various counties to divide the facilities in a fair and equitable manner.
+Once we are notified by the county with the fields that are available, the coaches may select their sites.
+Unfortunately there are numerous recreational leagues, in various sports trying to find practice sites, and it becomes a difficult and time-consuming task for the various counties to divide the facilities in a fair and equitable manner.